More

-Let’s go: History of Mardin
+Let’s begin: The history of Mardin

-Located between the Tigris and Euphrates Rivers, Mardin is an ancient city; remains discovered in excavations around the region include artifacts dating from the Paleolithic, Neolithic, Chalcolithic and Early Bronze ages.
+Located between the Tigris and Euphrates Rivers, Mardin is an ancient city dating back to ancient times.

 Multicultural and multilingual, Mardin offers a wealth of historical and cultural beauties along with an extraordinary culinary tradition.